cncf/glossary/content/en/load-balancer.md

 Load balancers dynamically distribute all incoming requests among multiple services, ensuring that no one service gets the bulk of it while others only get a few or none.
 In short, it spreads the load across multiple services, following a defined schema (i.e., evenly or percentage-based).
-Thus load balancers are playing an important role in the overall performance and user experience of an application.
+Load balancers are essential to an application's overall performance and, ultimately, the user experience.